vlauciani/gitlab-reporter/README.md

 # gitlab-reporter

-This is script designed to fetch and display a structured summary of commits from GitLab projects using the GitLab API.
+This script is designed to fetch and display a structured summary of commits from GitLab projects using the GitLab API. \
 The output groups commits by project, showing the author, commit message, and timestamp.

 Example:
 ```sh